emmercm/www/src/blog/_amortize-your-learning.md.md

 _But it's been so long that you lost all of your hard-earned context._

 Don't you wish that past you had left bread crumbs for future you?
-Archaeology will likely take you less time your second time, but it will still be costly (and likely cause a lot of frustration).
+The code archaeology will likely take you less time your second time, but it will still be costly (and likely cause a lot of frustration).
 Previously spending even ten minutes to have written some documentation could have saved you days of frustration.
 Be selfish, leave future you some bread crumbs today!

 ## Audience two: your organization

 If writing documentation for selfish reasons isn't enough motivation, try writing it for altruistic reasons.

 Again taking either either of the above situations, let's say that it turns out that your team needs to repeat the process somewhat frequently, and you just happened to be the first person tasked with it.
+If you didn't enjoy the digital archaeology, it's highly likely that your teammates or colleagues won't either.
+Especially if you found some traps such as config parameters that seem really important

 ## Audience three: the public